rvishnoi-crypto/tokyo-olympics-ETL/README.md

 ![Data Diagram](star_model_diagram.png)

 ## 6. ETL process
-After successfully loading the data into Amazon S3 and defining our dimensional model in the data warehouse, the next crucial step was to implement the ETL (Extract, Transform, Load) process to move the data from its raw format into a usable state in the data warehouse.
+After successfully loading the data into Amazon S3 and defining our dimensional model, the next crucial step was to implement the ETL (Extract, Transform, Load) process to move the data from its raw format into a usable state in the data warehouse.
 This involved creating and running ETL jobs using AWS Glue Notebooks, which provided a convenient and scalable environment for managing our data workflows.

 ### Overview of the ETL Process
 The primary purpose of the ETL process in this step was straightforward: we needed to: